ibm-cloud-docs/vpc/file_storage_API_replication_fallback_policy.md

 ## Action needed
 {: #action-needed-share-replication}

-Before specifying `version` query parameter of `2023-08-08` or later, follow these actions to avoid regressions in client functionality.
+Before you specify a `version` query parameter of `2023-08-08` or later, follow these actions to avoid regressions in client functionality.

 ### Client migration
 {: #client-migration-share-replication}

-Before you migrate a client to API version `2023-08-08` or later, review your code for use of the `POST /shares/{share_id}/failover` and `GET /shares/$share_id/source` methods.
+Before you migrate a client to an API version `2023-08-08` or later, review your code for use of the `POST /shares/{share_id}/failover` and `GET /shares/$share_id/source` methods.
 Ensure that your code includes the `fallback_policy` property for failovers in the manner appropriate for your programming language.
 For more information, see the [Beta API change log](/docs/vpc?topic=vpc-api-change-log-beta#version-2023-08-08-beta).

 ## Examples
 {: #examples-share-replication}